LailaHussain/A-Data-Science-Blog-Post-Stack-Overflow-Data-2017-Survey/README.md

 ## Project Motivation
 In this project, I used Stack Overflow Developer Survey, 2017 to get answers of these questions:<br>

 1- What are the most common Country, EmploymentStatus, FormalEducation, and Professional?<br>
 2- what is the formal education has the highest career satisfaction by professional developer respondents?<br>
 3- Which FormalEducation has the highest CareerSatisfaction? <br>

+## File Descriptions
+There are two files for dataset as Udacity provided in the Data Since